costineesti/costineesti/README.md

 * Just graduated from Technical University of Cluj-Napoca and joined a MsC program which involves AI and ML,
 * Implemented Visual-Inertial Odometry for my [bachelor's thesis](https://costinchitic.co/projects/Bachelors),
-* Looking to join the robotics team at my University led by professor Lucian Busoniu.